Java licensing

 There is limited published case law specifically on Oracle Java SE licensing disputes.
 Oracle has historically pursued compliance through audits and settlements rather than courtroom litigation.

-Still, Java SE issues have not prominently been tested in court.
+Still, Java SE issues have not been prominently tested in court.
 Therefore, much legal analysis is based on general principles and analogous cases.

-For instance, the enforceability of EULAs comes from cases like Feldman v.
+For instance, the enforceability of EULAs stems from cases such as Feldman v.
 Google, Inc., 513 F.Supp.2d 229 (E.D.
 Pa.
 2007) (upholding click-through agreement for Google AdWords) and Specht v.
 Netscape, 306 F.3d 17 (2d Cir.
-2002) (refusing to enforce terms that users werenโ€™t required to click through).
+2002) (refusing to enforce terms that users weren’t required to click through).

 Any future litigation between Oracle and a customer over Java could set new precedents, particularly on the agency issue or the unfair practices angle.